-In our scope as a boutique production company, our video producers are intimately involved in every aspect of each project.
-If we’re working on a testimonial video, or event coverage, or a marketing video, the odds are likely that our producers will be personally connected with everyone from the production assistant to the creative agency.
+As a boutique production company, our video producers are intimately involved in every aspect of each project.
+When working on one of our video productions, our producers connect with everyone from the production assistant to the creative agency.

-A lot of good producing is collaboration.
-It’s having a big network, maybe a network of people with niche skills so you have people to call on in every scenario.
-For our business, its having a network of talented people at varying price points and industries so we can scale up or down to any project and have the right people with prior experience to call upon no matter what industry were tasked with creating content for.
+A lot of producing is collaboration.
+It’s having a network of people with niche skills so you have people to call on in every scenario.
+At ASL, we have a network of talented people at varying price points and industries so we can scale up or down to any project and have the right people with prior experience to call upon no matter what industry were tasked with creating content for.

-Good video producers and great video producers alike can end up with an excellent film, show, or video when the final cut is turned in.
+Good video producers and great video producers alike can end up with an video as their final product.
 So if it’s not always the final product that sets them apart, what is it that makes a good video producer, great?
-It’s to be seen in the process.
 Let us break it down for you.

 A Video Producer’s Involvement

 A good producer is like a baseball manager.
 They select their lineup, call the big shots, delegate tasks to other coaches and captains, and when the game is under way, they sit back until it’s time to scream at the ump.
 This laissez faire style works for a lot of good producers as well.
-They have a certain confidence in their team members and thrive when it’s time for the big decisions to be made.
+They have confidence in their team and thrive when it’s time to make a big decision.

-A great producer will have more involvement on their video projects, however.
+A great producer has more involvement in their video projects, however.
 Video productions are often unpredictable and require a steady hand guiding them in a smooth direction.
 Great producers have an omniscient presence on a project.
 Knowing not only who is doing what, but making sure that the director, camera operators, audio operator, grips and gaffers know what is expected of them.
 A great video producer is involved every step of the way.

 Deadlines are serious business in any profession.
 In corporate video production, they’re a crucial part of the project in which every subsequent process relies upon the previous one.
 Voiceovers can’t be done without scripts, just as edits can’t take place without footage.
 Making sure deadlines are met promptly falls on the producer’s shoulders.
 Even if scripts and edits aren’t the producer’s direct task, their communication with those whose it is remains a prominent factor in meeting those deadlines.
 A good video producer is the communicative link between the client and the production team.
 They have a handle of the production schedule and meet the dates expected of them.